kiboschool/course-programming-1/src/lessons/libraries/project.md

 If you get stuck, confused, or have trouble with the project, you should use the **#help-python** channel in Discord or message an instructor.
 Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.

-I this project, you will be asked to implement phase two for the Message Encode/Decode project.
+I this project, you will be asked to implement a program to encode and decode a message and render the result to a flask endpoint.
-You need to use utility functions that you already built in Function-2 week to build a free style web application.
-**Access** the assignment in Replit here: https://github.com/moawiah/Message_Encode_Decode
+**Access** the assignment it: https://github.com/kiboschool/message-encode-decode

 [TODO: Create a video to solve the project? @Muawiya]